markszulc/experience-manager-learn.en/help/cloud-service/debugging/cloud-service/logs.md

 ---
 title: Logs
 description: Logs act as the frontline for debugging AEM applications in AEM as a Cloud Service, but are dependent on adequate logging in the deployed AEM application.
-AEM as a Cloud Service provides the last week's (7 days) logs for each environment.
 feature:
 topics: development
 version: cloud-service